 Dog racing now is allowed in only 5 US states, as the Florida electorate voted to ban greyhound racing (Amendment 13) in the coming years.
 Most greyhound tracks continue to act as off-track betting facilities (OTBs), offering simulcasting and wagers at over 200 race venues worldwide.
-Churchill Downs, site of the annual Kentucky Derby, generated 60% of the revenue ($173 million) for the horse racing industry in 2017.
+Churchill Downs, site of the annual Kentucky Derby, continues to generate almost 60% of the racebook revenue ($175 million) in the United States.
 Besides the world-famous Louisville-area horse track, Churchill Downs Incorporated owns racetracks and even a few land-based casinos across the United States.

 Charitable Gaming and Bingo

 As lottery betting and tribal casinos have increased over the past two decades, charitable gaming and bingo participation has decreased in many states.
 Charitable gaming is a major source of fundraising for nonprofit organizations in the United States.
 The numbers haven’t declined across the board, as Michigan’s poker nights (millionaires clubs) increased greatly from 2002 to 2012, due to making it easier to attain a charitable gaming license.
 Even in Michigan, though, the decline since 2012 has been significant.
 Meanwhile, Minnesota increased its charitable gaming revenues significantly, as part of a plan to fund the Minnesota Vikings’ football stadium.

 As the US population has increased in the past 16 years, the number of charitable organizations holding bingo nights and raffles has increased.
 That means the overall decline in charitable gaming revenues was slight, from $2.2 billion to $2.15 billion, though the decline in revenue-per-venue and real money value due to inflation is stark.

 What Is Online Gambling in the US?

 The gambling industry in the United States is the sum total of all forms of legal betting.
 US gambling includes commercial and tribal casinos, state and multistate lotteries, sportsbooks and racebooks, licensed online casinos and poker sites, as well as charitable gaming and bingo halls.